Cromwell tank: World War II

-The 75mm HV had been intended to rectify this, but prior to entering service it was found to be too large to fit in the Cromwell turret.
-Instead Cromwells fought alongside the 17pdr armed Sherman Firefly or Challenger, both of which could destroy Panthers and Tigers at standard combat distances.
-Cromwells (and 75mm armed Shermans) were supplemented by these vehicles at varying ratios per troop of 1/2 to 1/3.
-Though this provided a good solution to the issue of heavy German tanks, it added an additional level of complexity for battlefield commanders in having to place the 17pdr armed vehicles tactically within a formation.
-However this complication was not unique to the British Army, the US employed similar methods and faced the same issue with their 75mm armed Sherman tanks.
+The 75 mm HV had been intended to rectify this, but prior to entering service it was found to be too large to fit in the Cromwell's turret.
+Instead, Cromwells fought alongside the 17-pounder-armed Sherman Fireflys or Challengers, both of which could destroy Panthers and Tigers at standard combat distances.
+Cromwells (and 75 mm-armed Shermans) were supplemented by these vehicles at varying ratios per troop of 1/2 to 1/3.
+Though this provided a good solution to the issue of heavy German tanks, it added an additional level of complexity for battlefield commanders in having to place the 17-pounder tanks tactically within a formation.
+However this complication was not unique to the British Army; the US employed similar methods and faced the same issue with their 75 mm Sherman tanks.

-This situation persisted until the development of the A34 Comet was concluded, mounting the new 77mm HV gun and removing the need for mixed units.
+This situation persisted until the development of the A34 Comet, mounting the new 77 mm HV gun, removed the need for mixed units.

 In contrast, the Centaur was chiefly used for training; only those in specialist roles saw action.
-The Centaur IV Close Support version with a 95 mm howitzer saw service in small numbers as part of the Royal Marine Armoured Support Group on D-Day.
-Originally intended to be used from landing craft and serve as static pillboxes, these examples retained the engine allowing the Marines to advance the tank inland.
-A number of Centaurs were also re-purposed as combat engineering vehicles, such as an armoured bulldozer.
+The Centaur IV close support version, equipped with a 95 mm howitzer, saw service in small numbers as part of the Royal Marine Armoured Support Group on D-Day.
+Originally intended to be used from landing craft and serve as static pillboxes, these examples retained the engines, allowing the marines to drive the tanks inland.
+A number of Centaurs were also re-purposed as combat engineering vehicles, such as armoured bulldozers.

 The Sherman remained the most common tank in British and other Commonwealth armoured units in Europe.
 The Cromwell, in turn, was succeeded by small numbers of the Comet tank.
-This was based on the Cromwell and shared many components but had been designed from the outset to mount a superior gun, the 77 mm tank gun (a version of the 17 pounder with different ammunition).
+This was based on the Cromwell and shared many components but had been designed from the outset to mount a superior gun, the 77 mm tank gun (a version of the 17-pounder with different ammunition).
 Only the 11th Armoured Division was fully re-equipped with the Comet before the war ended.